nkechi-nwachukwu/Bank-Customer-Segmentation-Analysis/README.md

 ---

-## 🎯 Business Problem
+## ⚠️ Business Problem
 Banks handle large volumes of customer transaction data but often struggle to translate it into actionable insights.
+They have limited visibility into:
+Which customers generate the greatest value
+Which customers demonstrate strong engagement
+Which customers may require re-engagement
+How customer value is distributed across behavioural segments How customer segments contribute to overall revenue Where targeted retention and customer engagement strategies could be applied

+Without customer-level segmentation, customer engagement initiatives may be applied too broadly.
+The analysis therefore focuses on converting transactional behaviour into actionable customer segments.

+##  📈 Project Objectives

-This project aims to:
+This project was designed to:
+- Analyse customer transaction behaviour at scale.
+- Aggregate transaction-level activity into customer-level metrics.
+- Calculate Recency, Frequency, and Monetary measures.
+- Assign RFM scores to customers.
+- Identify high-value and high-engagement customer groups.
 - Identify meaningful customer segments based on behavior and demographics
 - Understand spending patterns across different customer groups
-- Support targeted marketing and retention strategies
+- Quantify the contribution of customer segments to overall revenue.
+- Develop an interactive Power BI dashboard for segment monitoring.
+- Translate analytical findings into potential retention and targeting strategies.
 - Improve revenue optimization through data-driven segmentation

 ---
+## 📂 Dataset

+The analysis uses a transactional customer dataset containing 1M+ records.
+The transaction-level data was transformed into a customer-level analytical dataset before segmentation.
+__Analytical grain
+The original dataset is analysed at the:
+__Transaction level
+The final segmentation table operates at the:
+__Customer level
+This distinction is important because RFM analysis evaluates customer behaviour across a defined observation period rather than evaluating individual transactions independently.

 ## 🛠 Tools Used
 - Power BI